Contamination control: Types of contamination

-These and many other damaging contaminants can infiltrate critical areas in a number of ways.
+These and many other damaging contaminants can infiltrate critical areas in many ways.
 Particulates can enter by air, or on the feet of any carrier moving between the external environment and inside the critical area, for example.

 The effects of contamination

-Contamination poses a significant risk to technical processes, experiments or production activities, as well as to the individuals involved.
+Contamination poses a significant risk to technical processes, experiments, or production activities, as well as to the individuals involved.
 Unguarded proliferation of contamination can quickly lead to product damage, yield reduction, product recalls and other outcomes highly detrimental to business.
-Products in a range of industries are recalled due to ineffective contamination control systems.
+Products in several industries are recalled due to ineffective contamination control systems.

 Based on this evidence it could be argued that many businesses are not adequately protecting themselves from the harmful effects of contamination, and many products in many industries are being recalled due to unsafe manufacturing processes.

 Types

 Body movement causes contamination, and protective clothing such as hats, cleanroom suits and face masks are accordingly basic items of contamination control.
 Apart from people, another common way for contamination to enter is on the wheels of trolleys used to transport equipment.

-To prevent airborne contamination, high-efficiency particulate air (HEPA) filters, airlocks and cleanroom suits are used.
+To prevent airborne contamination, high-efficiency particulate air (HEPA) filters, airlocks, and cleanroom suits are used.
 HEPA filtration systems used in the medical sector incorporate high-energy ultraviolet light units to kill the live bacteria and viruses trapped by the filter media.
 These measures restrict the number of particulates within the atmosphere and inhibit the growth of those that are viable.